urbanjost/M_intrinsics/md/DATE_AND_TIME.md

    If this information is not available, ZONE is assigned all blanks.

 - **values**
   : An array of at least eight elements.
-If there is no data available for a value it is set to **−huge(values)**.
+If there is no data available for a value it is set to **-huge(values)**.
 Otherwise, it contains:

   - **values**(1) : The year, including the century.